chrisbrowneanu/ENGN2225/content.md

 #### Core resources

 *  Doran, G. T., 1981.
 There's a SMART way to write management's goals and objectives.
-Management Review, 70(11), 35-36  [Read the SMART Goals article at the end of the PDF](http://eng.anu.edu.au/courses/ENGN2225/course-files/readings/wk02-Doran_SMART.pdf) [PDF, ~1.5 pages]
+Management Review, 70(11), 35-36  [Read the SMART Goals article at the end of the PDF](http://eng.anu.edu.au/courses/ENGN2225/course-files/core_resources/wk02-Doran_SMART.pdf) [PDF, ~1.5 pages]

-** Further Resources **
+#### Further resources

 *  [Lost in Translation](https://www.youtube.com/watch?v=FiQnH450hPM) - this is an extract from the Bill Murray film 'Lost in Translation' that demonstrates how **not** to get a shared understanding of the goals!
 How could they improve their shared understanding? [video, 3m27s]
 *  [Small Giants](https://www.youtube.com/watch?v=eQ0c66ZSLEU) - companies that choose to be *great* instead of *large*.
 Check this out as an example of a brewing business with really clear goals. [video, 5m41s]